Topological expansion of unitary integrals and maps: The Dyson-Schwinger equation and the topological expansion

+We then proceed by induction.
+Assume that for all $(g', l') < (g, l)$ (with the lexicographic order), and for all $\bm{P}\in \wordsA_{n}^{l'}$, the series $\M^{(g'), N}_{V, l'}(\bm{P})$ has a radius of convergence greater than $R_{V}$.
 Then, the right side of (\ref{eq:induction-formal-cumulant-secondary}) is a holomorphic function that is defined on a polydisc of radius $R_{V}$.
 The left side is a holomorphic function defined on a polydisc of radius $R_{l, g, V}$ which coincide with the right side.
 Thus, it can be extended to a holomorphic function on a polydisc of radius $R_{V}$.
+The fact that $\Xi^{V}_{\M^{(0), N}_{V, 1}}$ is invertible allows us to conclude. \end{proof}